amirparsadd/GameModeAlert/README.md

 ### Permission Nodes

-1. gamemodealert.admin - sends message to people with this permission to alert
-2. game mode changes
+1. *gamemodealert.admin* - sends message to people with this permission to alert game mode changes
-3. gamemodealert.bypass - prevents sending messages
+2. **gamemodealert.bypass** - prevents sending messages ( Must Be Only Given To Non Critical Creative Access Staff Groups )

 ### Setup Instructions

 1. Download the plugin
 2. Put the plugin in the /plugins folder
 3. Run or restart your server